-"Program Files" is a mandatory folder on all Windows operating systems.
-It was just before Windows XP and still keeps on Microsoft's new operating systems.
+"Time schedule Files ”is a mandatory folder on all operating systems Windows.
+He was present just before Windows XP and is still running on Microsoft's new operating systems.

 This folder is localized by default on the system partition as it is typical systems and applications with 32-bit architecture.
 "C: \ Program Files" Most often.

 If you enter this folder, you will see that there are application folders installed on the operating system.
-Besides these, there may be folders in which they are saved settings and other common data / modules of installed applications.
-"Common Files".
-It's not a good idea in any way to delete the "Program Files" folder or other folders and files inside it.
-Deleting some data from this folder leads to bugs in the installed applications and instability of the Windows operating system.
+Besides these, there may be folders in which they are saved settings and other common data / modules of installed applications. "common Files".
+It is not a good idea to delete the “Program Files ”or other folders and files inside it.
+Deleting data from this folder inevitably leads to errors of installed applications and instability of the operating system Windows.

 What is the difference between "Program Files"And"Program Files (x86)”

 On many computers, along with “C: \ Program Files ”we find the folder“ C: \Program Files (x86)".
 And in this directory we will also find folders of the applications installed on the operating system Windows, but this time here they will be stored only those dedicated to architecture on 64-bits.
 Time schedule Files (x86) being a typical folder for operating systems Windows on NEVER-bits.

 Microsoft's desire not to install the 32-bits and 64-bits applications in the same folder, along with "Program Files" it appeared "Program Files (x86)"